xiaomi7732/LearnSynchorizationContext/Readme.md

 As a **library author**, we couldn't determine how the callers (WPF/Console) uses our code, thus, always call `ConfigureAwait(false)` for async method as a best practice.

+If you wish, fork this and fix it by appending `ConfigureAwait(false)` to the library code.